Ogada-Brian/rock-paper-scissors/README.md

-ock, Paper, Scissors Console Game
+Rock, Paper, Scissors Console Game
 A simple implementation of the classic Rock, Paper, Scissors game, playable in the browser console.
 This project demonstrates basic JavaScript programming concepts.

 Features